 - Distract them with toys or other objects.
 This will help divert their attention.

 - Hand them a toy or some other object that will keep their hands busy.

 - Cover your child’s hands with cotton mittens to stop them from touching their eyes.

 Risks of Vigorous Eye Rubbing

-While mild eye rubbing when sleepy, etc. Is unlikely to pose any threat, vigourous eye-rubbing may have certain risks.
+While mild eye rubbing when sleepy, etc. Is unlikely to pose any threat, vigorous eye-rubbing may have certain risks.
+Your baby may have scratched their eye.
 Here are some of the risks of rubbing eyes frequently or with force.

 1. Increases the Risk of an Infection

 Babies are naturally curious and keep touching everything around them.
 Not to mention the people around who transfer the germs they carry, when cuddling the little ones.
 Rubbing the eyes increases the risk of these germs being transferred into your baby’s eye and causing an infection.

 2. Worsens Eyesight in the Long Term

 Constantly rubbing the eyes leads to thinning of the corneal tissue, worsening eyesight in the long run.
 While the effects may not be as immediate as infection, your baby is more likely to grow up with progressive myopia later on in life.